Shapps hints at onshore wind ban U-turn as Tory rebellion grows

 “We’re all basically saying the same thing.
 You need local consent if you’re going to have wind power onshore, because it can be quite a big imposition on the local environment.”

-Former Conservative Party chairman Sir Jake Berry and Alok Sharma, who was president of the Cop26 climate summit, are some of the latest senior MPs to add their names to the legislation.
+Former Conservative Party chairman Sir Jake Berry and Alok Sharma, who was president of the Cop26 climate summit, were some of the latest senior MPs to add their names to the legislation.

-Mr Sunak is also facing a split in opinion from within his own Cabinet, with Levelling-Up Secretary Michael Gove understood to be backing an end to the moratorium.
+The Prime Minister is also facing a split in opinion within his own Cabinet, with Levelling-Up Secretary Michael Gove understood to be backing an end to the moratorium.

-Mr Johnson did not seek to overturn the effective moratorium on new onshore wind projects, in place since 2015, during his time in Number 10.

 He was forced to pull a vote on the legislation that would set a target of building 300,000 homes per year when around 50 Tory MPs threatened to rebel.